-SAT Physics Practice Questions with Solutions
+SAT Physics Practice Questions on Magnetism with Solutions

 Sat Physics subject questions on magnetic field, forces on moving charges and current carrying wires, with detailed solutions, similar to the questions in the SAT test are presented.
 Answers at the bottom of the page and also detailed solutions and explanations.